aandreidicu/BoidsSim/README.md

 # BoidsSim
 Boids is an artificial life program, which simulates the flocking behaviour of birds.Implemented in Python (Spyder IDE) using pygame.
+(1st year Project)
 ##
 As with most artificial life simulations, Boids is an example of emergent behavior; that is, the complexity of Boids arises from the interaction of individual agents (the boids, in this case) adhering to a set of simple rules.
 The rules applied in the simplest Boids world are as follows: